-Students may also obtain a copy of transcripts by requesting a copy in writing from the Registrar's Office.
-The first transcript is free and all others are \$5.00 each.
+Students may also obtain a copy of transcripts by requesting a copy in writing from the Office of the Registrar.
+The first transcript is free and all others are \$5 each.
+Order updates will be emailed.
+Order status or order history can be checked online.
+For help or questions, please contact the Office of the Registrar at (731) 989-6456.